MohammadAmaanPatloo/MohammadAmaanPatloo/README.md

  **`Passionate Digital Craftsman (Developer/Flimmaker/Creator)`**

 Hi, I am Amaan👋, I love to build personalized products for people with my software development skills.
 My primary interest lies in the field of Web Development and also want to become one.
-My programming language is C++ and my development language is JavaScript and python and I also have intrest in Editing, Game Developing, Android Developing, Digital Marketing.
+My programming language is C++ and my development language is JavaScript and python and I also have interest in Editing, Game Developing, Android Developing, Digital Marketing.

 ## Skills and Experience